Tokemak/v2-core-pub/src/stats/README.md

 In this example, there are three stats calculators.
 Each adds additional stats relevant for the LMP to make rebalancing decisions.

-1. stETH LST Stats Calculator: provides stats on the base LST, such as base yield, slashing events, price-to-book value
+1. stETH LST Stats Calculator: provides stats on the base LST, such as base yield, price-to-book value
 2. Curve V1 stETH/ETH Stats Calculator: provides stats on the DEX, primarily trading fees
 3. Convex Curve V1 stETH/ETH Stats Calculator: provides additional incentive yields